jsoo/soo_page_break/README.md

 breaks with “[break]” (or another delimiter of your choice), and somewhere after the break put a heading element (`h1`, `h2`, etc.) containing the title for that page.

-See http://ipsedixit.net/txp/157/soo_page_break for full details and compiled download.
+See http://ipsedixit.net/txp/157/soo_page_break for full details.